🇦🇺 Australia

 Frequently Asked Questions

-What English language proficiency is required for this visa?+
+What English level is required for Disabilities Services Officer visas?+

-Are you a Disabilities Services Officer planning to migrate to Australia?
+Are you a Disabilities Services Officer planning to migrate to Australia under employer sponsorship or state nomination?

 Book Free Assessment →